 We have started putting eggs from our pasture raised hens for sale in the cooler inside the vegetable stand.
 They are $3.50 per dozen or $5.00 for an 18 pack.
 We will only offer the 18 pack when we have an abundance of eggs.

-vitamin D than eggs from hens raised in confinement.
+Eggs from hens raised outdoors on pasture have from three to six times more vitamin D than eggs from hens raised in confinement.
 Pastured hens are exposed to direct sunlight, which their bodies convert to vitamin D and then pass on to the eggs.

 Vitamin D is best known for its role in building strong bones.
 New research shows that it can also enhance the immune system, improve mood, reduce blood pressure, combat cancer, and reduce the risk of some autoimmune disorders.